filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/ethereum-libraries/index.md

 Solidity smart contracts inherited from those libraries can be integrated and deployed into the Filecoin network and run _as normal_ due to the Filecoin EVM-runtime.

-Let's take an ERC20 contract as an example to write and deploy it on the Hyperspace testnet using Remix & MetaMask:
+Let's take an ERC20 contract as an example to write and deploy it on the Calibration testnet using Remix & MetaMask:

 ## ERC20 Contract

-Before we begin, make sure you have [connected your MetaMask wallet to the Hyperspace testnet]{{< relref "metamask" >}} , and grabbed some tFIL from the faucet.
+Before we begin, make sure you have [connected your MetaMask wallet to the Calibration testnet]{{< relref "metamask" >}} , and grabbed some tFIL from the faucet.

 ### Create an ERC20 workspace